EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 docker logout
 ```

-### E3 - Step 3.
-Pull and run in the SHS
+### Example 3 - Step 3.
+Pull and run container inside the CES test VM

+To test the container inside the CES test VM, first log into the CES test VM following [Accessing EIDF](../../../access).

-Rocker is a container that requires to be started by the 'root' user.
-As such, it should be pulled intn the SHS and run using podman.
-To pull the container using podman as our container engine, we use the following command, where the namespace and token arguments are mandatory:
+Pull the container using the following command, where both the `$GHCR_NAMESPACE` and `$GHCR_TOKEN` arguments to `ces-pull` are mandatory:

 ```sh
 ces-pull podman $GHCR_NAMESPACE $GHCR_TOKEN ghcr.io/$GHCR_NAMESPACE/rocker-test:v1.1